NBA Trade Rumors: Dwight Howard Could Be Traded To New Orleans Pelicans, Freeing Anthony Davis To Once Again Stretch The Floor

-The NBA trade rumors surrounding the Atlanta Hawks are heating up, with a new report that Dwight Howard could already be on the trade block and potentially headed to the New Orleans Pelicans.
+The NBA trade rumors surrounding the Atlanta Hawks are heating up with a new report that Dwight Howard could already be on the trade block and potentially headed to the New Orleans Pelicans.

 The Hawks just landed the big man and Atlanta native this offseason, but it appears the team’s front office is ready to end the Dwight Howard era and build toward the future.
-After rumors that other big names including Paul Millsap were on the trading block, the new reports indicate that it might be Howard on his way out of Atlanta.
+After rumors that other big names, including Paul Millsap, were on the trading block, the new reports indicate that it might be Howard on his way out of Atlanta.

 CBS Sports filled in some of the blanks on the latest NBA trade rumor, reporting that the Atlanta Hawks are ready to follow up their trade of Kyle Korver with some other big deals.
-The report noted that the Hawks were in discussions with the New Orleans Pelicans for a Howard trade, though it’s not clear just how serious those discussions are right now.
+The report noted that the Hawks were in discussions with the New Orleans Pelicans for a Howard trade, although it’s not clear just how serious those discussions are right now.

-ESPN’s Zach Lowe noted that the two teams were in the early phases, and that there was some hesitation on the part of the New Orleans Pelicans when it came to pulling the trigger.
+ESPN’s Zach Lowe noted that the two teams were in the early phases, and there was some hesitation on the part of the New Orleans Pelicans when it came to pulling the trigger.

 CBS Sports noted that there could still be some hope to this NBA trade rumor.
 The Pelicans are in a bit of a pickle when it comes to their frontcourt, with Anthony Davis forced to play center due to the struggles of Omer Asik.
 Davis has excelled at the position, the report noted, but the team is wary of the pounding the smaller-framed Davis is taking playing against bigger players.
 It’s not seen as a long-term solution, and Howard’s arrival could free up Davis to once again stretch the floor.